maxschmaltz/DieKonstraints/compounding/constraints/constrains_raw copy.md

 * -e(n)- is found only with weak nouns (3)
 * -er- is always paradigmatic (3)
 * Syllabic linkers tend to be attached to monosyllabic first parts, and non-syllabic linkers to polysyllabic first parts: rule for -(e)n-, tendency for -(e)s- (7)
-* The higher the sonority, the lower the probability of -s-, and vice versa (7)
 * Sometimes, linkers help the listener correctly analyze complex compounds by marking the border between head and non-head (8)
 * The more complex the first part of a compound, the more probable the occurrence of a linking element (because they are usually phonologically bad words) (9)
 * The occurrence of the linking -s- correlates with the phonological quality of the first constituent (10)
 * -s- occurs regularly after suffixes -ung, -heit, -keit, -igkeit, -sal, -schaft, -ling, -ität, -ion (because they form phonologically bad words) (10, 20)
-* There is an observable tendency to insert -e- after stems designating animals with many counterexamples (11)
 * There is an observable tendency to insert -s- before a stem designating a person (11)
 * -es-, -e-, -er-, and -(e)ns- occur only after monosyllabic stems and produce trochees (17)
 * -(e)n- produce or maintain trochee (17)
-* -s- strengthens the right edge of a pword: most effectively after plosives, less after nasals and liquids (17)
 * There is very strong tendency to adopt -s- after a derivative with an unstressed prefix (because they form phonologically bad words) (18, 19)
 * Derivatives with stressed prefixes mostly have 0 (because they don't form phonologically bad words) (18)
 * The probability of -s- after a complex compound is comparable to that after derivatives with stressed prefixes, hence, mostly 0 (19)